leigh-perry/leigh-perry.github.io/posts/2019-04-01-fix-haskell-function.markdown

 ---
-title: Converting Haskell's fix function to Scala
+title: Deriving Haskell's fix function
 ---

 The function `fix` is the essence of recursion.